BrutLogic/Post/README.md

 Following [my previous post]\([https://www.reddit.com/r/AI\_Agents/comments/1gsqt1v/im\_close\_to\_a\_productivity\_explosion/](https://www.reddit.com/r/AI_Agents/comments/1gsqt1v/im_close_to_a_productivity_explosion/)) I was asked a bunch of time where my stuff could be found.

 I'm about to share it all.
-First, with a Discord community, then I'll
+First, with a Discord community, then I'll decide with that community whether or not I should open source what.

 ## The intuition